Auto TheftOver 20 Years Fighting Injustice

 Speak with a Long Beach Criminal Attorney Now

-Don't wait another moment before contacting the Law Offices of Falangetti & Weimortz for help from a Long Beach criminal defense lawyer.
-We are a team of former Los Angeles County Deputy District Attorneys, and we have more than 30 years of combined experience.
-One of our lawyers can meet with you for a fee, confidential consultation to review the circumstances of the offense and to discuss strategies for fighting the charges.
+Don't wait another moment before contacting West Coast Defense for help from a Long Beach criminal defense attorney.
+We are led by a lawyer who is former Los Angeles County Deputy District Attorney.
+We have more than 25 years of legal experience.
+We can meet with you for a free, confidential consultation to review the circumstances of the offense and to discuss strategies for fighting the charges.
+Call (800) 922-6989 now to get started.